reactjs/react.dev/content/docs/hooks-reference.md

 If no array is provided, a new value will be computed whenever a new function instance is passed as the first argument.
 (With an inline function, on every render.)

-**Don't rely on `useMemo` for correctness.** React treats it as an optimization hint and does not *guarantee* to retain the memoized value.
-For example, React may choose to "forget" some previously memoized values to free memory, and recalculate them on next render.
+**You may rely on `useMemo` as a performance optimization, not as a semantic guarantee.** In the future, React may choose to "forget" some previously memoized values and recalculate them on next render, e.g. to free memory for offscreen components.
+Write your code so that it still works without `useMemo` — and then add it to optimize performance.

 > Note
 >